Atuq2022/FAPERJ_relatorio/README.md

 # FAPERJ_relatorio

-Python routine to solve a 2D trusses using finite element analysis.
+Python routines to used in the final report.